mui-z/GithubRepoSearcher-FlowRouter/README.md

 ## About

-This app architecture is based on Clean Architecture and VIPER.
+This app architecture is based on Clean Architecture.

-However, `FlowRouter` is not the same `Router` in VIPER.

 A `Router` exists for each view.
 However, there is a `FlowRouter` for each flow.